It's all about creation and surprise. It just needs to be appreciated and watered like flowers.

 Django.

-I strive to clearly communication, effectively problem solving, manage and respect everyone's
+I strive to clearly communicate, effectively problem solve, manage and respect

 consistently